lorvent/sms/README.md

                 "error": "not_valid_data"
             }

-## Dairies for student group and date [GET /teacher/dairy_date]
+## Dairies for student group and date [GET /teacher/diary_date]
-Get all dairies for student group and selected date
+Get all diaries for student group and selected date

 + Request (application/json)
     + Body